Symptom

 - If it is not possible to fix/optimize the backend server or it is known that the backend server takes a longer time than the configured timeout, then Increase the timeout value on Router and Message Processor to a suitable value.

-Scenario #2 - Router times out before Message Processor/Backend Server responds
+Scenario #2 - Router times out before Message Processor/backend server responds

-You might get 504 Gateway Timeout Errors if the router times out before the Message Processor/backend server responds.
+Processor/backend server responds.
 This can happen under one of the following circumstances:

 - The timeout value set on the Router is shorter than the timeout value set on the Message